GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 before requesting another letter.

 ### How to trigger
-Enter Identity Verification and select Verify by Mail letter address verification.
-Request a Verify by Mail letter; you are now rate-limited.
+Enter identity verification and select "Verify by Mail".
+Request a letter; you are now rate-limited.
 ### UI effects
 On the screen to enter their verification code, the user is not presented with the